Insurance Licensing in Nova Scotia

 • Practical knowledge.
 You will be able to use the knowledge from our course to be highly successful in a brokerage/agency setting, which will enable you to build a solid foundation for a great career.

-• Online tutorial with a 50-question practice exam.
+• Online tutorial with practice multiple choice questions.
 Every part of this licensing course is designed to prepare you for success on your licensing exam.

 • Flexible formats.
 We know you’re busy, so we are pleased to offer our licensing course in two different learning formats to suit your needs.